vokal/vokal-ng-api/README.md

 #### <a name="event-APIRequestComplete"></a>`APIRequestComplete`

-Broadcasted upon the completion of any API request.
+Broadcast upon the completion of any API request.

 ##### Listener Arguments